 The shoes took some time to break-in for me, as I have flat and somewhat wide feet.
 This was to the detriment of my boxing performance and made my feet get tired faster.
 But after the break-in period (which was about one or two weeks), the boots started conforming to my feet and I fully began to use the Machomais.

 or ones looking for angles.
 Unless you carefully position them, the upper of each boot would flop over when off the feet.
-Yet, they have structure at the parts that matter, but for the most part, they wear like a sock, for better or worse.
+Yet, they have structure at the parts that matter.
+For the most part, though, they wear like a sock, for better or worse.
 They are slim, and it’s easy to use the grip on the sides of the outsole.
 I took the lacing system for granted, but when I switched to using my Nike HyperKO boots, I realized how much easier the laces make getting the Machomais on and off.
 Because of this convenient aspect of the shoe, I used my shoes for training more than I normally would have.
 As for the looks of the Machomai, they don’t look that great in product pictures, but when worn in the ring or seen in real life, they look very good and rival the looks of the HyperKO.

 Quality and durability: